Picture this: you’ve just found out that there’s a procedure that can freeze away your fat for good – all with no

 Our most important job as providers is to educate you on how CoolSculpting works, where it works best, and finally – to manage your expectations so you have the best CoolSculpting experience possible.
 Part of that is ensuring there is the right fit for treatment.
 We’ll email you the CoolSculpting applicator templates during your virtual consultation so you can make sure!

 For example, we do not overlap on an outer thigh or inner thigh treatment because of the risk of indentation in those body areas.
 But we can aggressively overlap in the abdomen area.

 This is likely the most confusing part (or the most exciting part) in a CoolSculpting treatment.
 From a provider perspective – this is where we can flex our artistic abilities!
 This is what separates good CoolSculpting from GREAT CoolSculpting.

 This skill is what separates Element Body Lab.

 It’s also why years of experience with hands-on treatments are important when choosing a provider.
 When making a decision around body sculpting – you want to interview providers who can educate you on the best choice for your body.

 We’re focused on just one thing – body sculpting.
-Our Dallas CoolSculpting Specialists focus acutely on just one technology – we use CoolSculpting because it’s the name-brand and gold-standard when it comes to a non-surgical approach… BUT every patient who walks through our doors talks to a board-certified plastic surgeon to receive the best advice Dallas can offer.
+Our Dallas CoolSculpting Specialists focus acutely on just one technology – we use CoolSculpting because it’s the name-brand and gold-standard when it comes to a non-surgical approach… BUT we also want you to receive the best advice Dallas can offer.

 We’ll guide you in this part of the journey because each treatment is entirely unique to the client, and no two bodies ever look the exact same and have the exact same goals.

 CoolSculpting Candidate Qualifier #5: Do you have at least 3 months before you need to see results?

 We know you need your results two weeks ago, in a perfect world.
 But realistically speaking – what’s your timeline?